MLS Player of the Month

 Chris Wondolowski has won a record seven Player of the Month awards, winning four of them in the 2012 season alone.

 The Major League Soccer Player of Month is a monthly soccer award given to players in Major League Soccer.
 The honor is given to the player deemed to have had the best cumulative performance in each month by a panel of journalists from the North American Soccer Reporters organization.
 The award was formerly voted on by the Professional Soccer Reporters Association.

 Winners

 Clint Mathis was the first player to win the award twice in one season.

-Lionel Messi won the award three times in the 2025 season, as well as Carlos Vela in the 2019 season.

 Nick Rimando is the goalkeeper with the most Player of the Month awards with three.

 Chad Marshall is the defender with the most Player of the Month awards with two.